TheSourceCodeLLC/Source/README.md

   * Unix: `java -jar API.jar`

 # Using Permissions
-Members that permissions do not apply to:
+Members that permissions do not apply to: <br>
-  Members in a server that have `ADMINISTRATOR` permissions Global Admins as defined in the `config.json`
+-  Members in a server that have `ADMINISTRATOR` permissions
+-  Global Admins as defined in the `config.json`

 Global Admins are the ONLY people who may use commands marked as global.
 Command Breakdown: